-The Psychology Department offers two majors – a general major in psychology and a major in psychology with a concentration in neuroscience.
-Both majors have the same core curriculum: PS 111 (Introductory Psychology), PS 214 and 215 (Research Methods and Statistics I and II), and PS 420 Senior Integrative Seminar.
+The Psychology Department offers three majors – a general major in psychology, a major in psychology with a concentration in neuroscience, and a major in computational psychology.
+All majors have the same core curriculum: PS 111 (Introductory Psychology), PS 214 and 215 (Research Methods and Statistics I and II).
 Students must receive a C in PS 214 and 215 to continue in the major, and PS 215 must be completed no later than the junior year.

-We have created two graphics to illustrate our curricula (click on the thumbnails below).
-You may also want to review the course catalog for more detail about each course.
+Below are graphics to illustrate our curricula (click on the thumbnails).
+You may also want to review the course catalog for more detail about each major and the courses.
 Below, we also offer additional information about pathways for completing the psychology major, as well as other experiences you may want to seek as part of your study of psychology.

 Satisfying the minimum requirements for the Psychology Major should be fairly easy to fit in with the rest of your schedule, and easier the sooner you get started.
 The keys to timely and effective completion of the major are

 (1) take PS111: Introduction to Psychology in your first year (AP scores of 4 or 5 can substitute for PS111),

 (2) take the PS214-215: Research Methods and Statistics 1 & 2 sequence in your sophomore year,